-I started as a study abroad student at Richmond: The American University in London and with API and CAPA, then did my Master’s Degree at the University of Westminster, and then finally got a partner visa and now live here permanently.
-So for anyone wondering how to move from America to London, here are 5 things you need to know.
+Anyway, I started as a study abroad student at Richmond: The American University in London and with API and CAPA, then did my Master’s Degree at the University of Westminster, and then finally got a partner visa and now live here permanently as a UK citizen.

 What Visa Do You Need to Move to London?